Bryan Danielson: Return to WWE (2009–2010)

 Danielson re-signed with WWE in August 2009, under his real name.
 He made his debut on January 4, 2010, in a dark match prior to Raw, defeating Chavo Guerrero.
 He went to Florida to train with Florida Championship Wrestling (FCW), the WWE developmental territory, to acclimate himself to his new work environment and work on his ring rust.
 He debuted at the FCW television tapings on January 14 and lost to Kaval.
 At the February 11 tapings, he was given the ring name Daniel Bryan.
 He later said that he was given a list of 10 possible ring names to use in WWE (including Daniel Bryan, Buddy Peacock, and Lloyd Bonaire) but his real name was not on the list.
 His name was given by William Regal.

 Bryan made his debut on the inaugural episode of NXT on February 23, losing by submission to then World Heavyweight Champion Chris Jericho and being attacked by his storyline mentor The Miz for disrespecting him earlier in the show.
-Over the next several weeks, Bryan failed to win a single match, but despite a record of 0–5 he was ranked first in the inaugural Pros' Poll on the March 30 episode of NXT.
-After losing five more matches on NXT, Bryan got his first victory on the May 10 episode of Raw by pinning Santino Marella in an eight-on-four handicap match.
-The following night on NXT, he was eliminated from the show along with Michael Tarver as neither man had confidence in themselves to win the competition.
-Despite his elimination, he appeared on the following episodes of NXT, being interviewed by Matt Striker and attacking both Michael Cole and The Miz.
+He was eliminated from the show along with Michael Tarver.

 On the May 31 episode of Raw, Bryan was granted a match against The Miz by guest host Ashton Kutcher, which he won and threw Miz into Cole at ringside after the match.
 On the June 7 episode of Raw, the faction known as The Nexus (NXT rookies from season one) invaded the WWE ring, attacking John Cena and causing destruction around the ringside area.
-On June 11, Danielson was fired from WWE for being too violent, strangling ring announcer Justin Roberts with his own neck tie.
+On June 11, Danielson was fired from WWE for being too violent during the segment, strangling ring announcer Justin Roberts with his own neck tie.
 Danielson noted that WWE apologized to him for his release, explaining that they "had sponsors they had to deal with".
 His release was put in a storyline, where the rest of the NXT rookies kicked him out of the group for showing remorse for his actions and declared that Bryan would never return to the WWE again.